moloy900/toolesy/pages/PDF Convert/pdf-to-word-ocr.md

       <li><strong>Archivists & Librarians:</strong> Convert scanned historical documents or books into searchable, editable digital formats.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: Does this work with scanned PDFs?</strong><br>
+    <p><strong>Does this work with scanned PDFs?</strong><br>
-      A: Yes!
+      Yes!
 This tool uses OCR technology specifically designed to extract text from scanned PDFs and images.</p>

-    <p><strong>Q: What languages does the OCR support?</strong><br>
+    <p><strong>What languages does the OCR support?</strong><br>
-      A: The OCR engine supports multiple languages including English, Bengali, Spanish, French, German, Hindi, and Chinese (both Simplified and Traditional).</p>
+      The OCR engine supports multiple languages including English, Bengali, Spanish, French, German, Hindi, and Chinese (both Simplified and Traditional).</p>

-    <p><strong>Q: Will the formatting of my PDF be preserved?</strong><br>
+    <p><strong>Will the formatting of my PDF be preserved?</strong><br>
-      A: The tool does its best to preserve formatting, but complex layouts in scanned documents might require some manual adjustment in the Word document.</p>
+      The tool does its best to preserve formatting, but complex layouts in scanned documents might require some manual adjustment in the Word document.</p>

-    <p><strong>Q: Is my data secure when using this converter?</strong><br>
+    <p><strong>Is my data secure when using this converter?</strong><br>
-      A: Absolutely.
+      Absolutely.
 Your files are processed entirely in your browser and never uploaded to any server.
 This means your documents remain completely private and secure.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this tool?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this tool?</strong><br>
-      A: No, this is a completely free tool with no registration required.
+      No, this is a completely free tool with no registration required.
 There are no hidden fees or watermarks.</p>

     <h3>Why Choose Our PDF to Word OCR Converter?</h3>
     <p>Our <strong>PDF to Word OCR converter</strong> stands out for its ability to handle scanned documents, its privacy-focused approach, and its ease of use.
 Unlike many online tools, we don't upload your files to external servers - all processing happens locally in your browser.
 This ensures maximum security for your sensitive documents.
 The tool also works on any device with a modern web browser, making it accessible whenever you need it.</p>